 The CyberKnife System offers many of the same benefits of precise surgical intervention.
 However, treatment with the CyberKnife System is not surgical at all.
 CyberKnife radiosurgery is an outpatient procedure that does not require incisions or general anesthesia.
 Most patients will not require hospitalization or a long recovery period.
-Compared with single-session radiosurgery with the frame-based Gamma Knife, treatment with the CyberKnife System can be spread out over 1-5 sessions, which may result in fewer side effects.
+Compared with single-session radiosurgery with the frame-based Gamma Knife, treatment with the CyberKnife System can be spread out over 1 or more sessions, which may result in fewer side effects.

 Radiation may be recommended as an alternative to surgery or in addition to other therapies.
 There are several kinds of radiation therapy.
 The CyberKnife System delivers a type of radiation therapy known as stereotactic radiosurgery (SRS).

 Stereotactic radiosurgery (SRS) couples a high degree of targeting accuracy with very high doses of extremely precise, externally delivered radiation thereby maximizing the cell-killing effect on the tumor(s), while minimizing the dose to other nearby organs.
 The treatment is delivered in 1 to 5 sessions to the brain, typically by a team involving a radiation oncologist and a neurosurgeon.
 This treatment does not involve surgery.

 The precision and accuracy of stereotactic radiosurgery (SRS) delivered with the CyberKnife System can offer several powerful benefits, including:

 - Non-surgical and non-invasive